 Disclaimer: This article is predicated on the supposition that Major League Baseball will approve the Ricketts family as the new owner of the Chicago Cubs.

 You don’t own the Cubs, but I am pretty sure you are aware of that.
 But one of us now owns the Cubs and that, my friends, is reason to celebrate.
-For the past 28 years, Cubs fans have suffered through mostly losing seasons as the owners watched their bank account grow.
-Those days are miraculously over.

 And no, the Tribune Company does not get a pass because they tried to start winning a few years ago.
 After the loss in game three of the 2008 NLDS, I took solace in the fact that the Tribune Company never won anything as the owner.